AegisSynapse/Red-Light-/README.md

 Source Code can be Reqeusted - AT

 # Features
-Easily hide a variety of file extensions utlizing LSB within a photo using a
+Easily hide a variety of file extensions utlizing a unique LSB technique offering an additonal layer of security.

+Tested File Extensions

   - .PY
   - .TXT
   - .CSV